Skip to main content

 paw soother balm for dogs

 Natural Dog Company’s Paw Soother balm promises to smooth rough and dry paw pads.
-Dr. Warnes has one stipulation to that claim: “It’s okay for dog’s pads to be rough or coarse.
+Dr. Warnes has one stipulation to that claim: “It’s OK for dog’s pads to be rough or coarse.
 Most dogs do not need balms or creams for their paw pads.”

 However, for the minority of pups who live in environments where moisture and barrier protection are crucial, this organic, plant-based healing balm is an excellent option.
-Plus, its twist stick applicator makes it easy to dab on your pup’s paw pads.
+Plus, its twist-stick applicator makes it easy to dab on your pup’s paw pads.
 This company has even shared their best pet-parent tips, including placing baby socks over your pup’s feet at night to encourage the balm to absorb into their pads.

 musher's secret paw balm in blue